petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-display-page-templates/creating-and-managing-display-page-templates.md

 ![Use the actions menu to make a copy of your published display page template.](./creating-and-managing-display-page-templates/images/08.png)

 !!! important
     You can only make a copy of display page templates if they were published at some point.
-Even if the template is modified and not re-published (it becomes a draft), you can copy the last published version of the display page template.
+Even if the published template becomes a draft again, you can copy the last published version of the display page template.

 ## Changing the Content Type of Display Page Templates

-{bdg-secondary}`Liferay 7.4 2023.Q4+/GA107+ `
+{bdg-secondary}`Liferay 7.4 2023.Q4+/GA102+`

 !!! warning
     Changing the content type/subtype of a display page template may cause some of its elements to lose their previous mapping.